mupif/mupif/doc/source/userman.rst

 Developing Application Program Interface (API)
 =================================================

-In order to establish an interface between the platform and external simulation package, one has to implement a *Model* class.
+In order to establish an interface between the platform and external model, a new class derived from base *Model* class has to be created, essentially implementing MuPIF *Model* interface.
-This class defines a
+The *Model* class defines a
-generic interface in terms of general purpose, problem independent, methods that are designed to steer and communicate with the application.
+generic interface in terms of general purpose, problem independent, methods that are designed to steer and communicate the model.
 This table presents an overview of application interface, the full details with complete specification can be found in :obj:`~mupif.model.Model`.